Cho'Gath Build Guide by CaptianMike

-I usually rush Warmog's Armor* because Cho'gath will reach 3k hp by the time the item is completed (with 6 Feaststacks) which means you can heal back your health after trades.
+I usually rush Warmog's Armor* because Cho'gath will reach 3k hp with a level 2 ultimate and the completed item (with 6 Feast stacks) which means you can heal back your health after trades.
 Ultimate lane sustain.
 Also, the raw health increases the damage on your ultimate and overall survivability.

 *If you are having a difficult lane matchup, I would finish boots first (Like Ninja Tabi against hard AD match, or Mercury's Treads if a hard ap match)

 I generally get Gargoyle Stoneplate right after because of the great resistances it grants.
 40 armor and magic resistance.
 Not many people read it, but the passive abilities is if you are near 3 or more enemies, it grants 40 MORE armor and magic resistance- That's a total of 80 armor and magic resistance from a single item!
 These resistances greatly compliment our large health pool.

 When should I buy Righteous Glory?

 Simply put, you should get this item if your team lacks good engage.
 Righteous Glory allows for a quick initiation and prevents you from being kited as easily.
 I would get this if the enemy has slippery carries like Ezreal.